sincerelyyyash/omni-backend/README.md

-# Everything Backend
+# Omni Backend

 A comprehensive backend system for ingesting, storing, and intelligently processing data from multiple sources using AI-powered agents.
 Built as a monorepo with microservices architecture, this system provides semantic memory storage, intelligent data enrichment, and automated notifications.

 ## Overview

-Everything Backend is a distributed system that:
+Omni Backend is a distributed system that:
 - **Ingests** data from multiple external sources (Gmail, GitHub, Calendar, Twitter)
 - **Stores** memories with semantic search capabilities using vector embeddings
 - **Enriches** data using AI agents for action items, deadlines, finance tracking, and suggestions